bosshogg86/book-search/README.md

 ## Description

-An Google book search where the user can search for books.
+A Google book search where the user can search for books.
 The user can also save specific books to saved book list.

 ## Installation